Homebrew/gsoc/README.md

 ## 2020 Ideas
 These are suggestions that would make good Google Summer of Code projects.
 Feel free to open an issue if you wish to discuss or propose your own idea.

+### Improve integration with Homebrew Cask
+#### Skills Required: Ruby, Homebrew usage, Homebrew Cask usage, usability-focused thinking
+#### Mentor: @MikeMcQuaid
+#### Difficulty: Easy
+Although Homebrew and Homebrew Cask have been merged the two projects are not fully integrated.
+For example, `brew info` and `brew cask info` are separate commands that produce different output.
+Ideally all of Homebrew's commands that reference a formula would also be able to reference a cask and produce helpful output (although `brew install` and `brew cask install` should remain separate).
+This will make it easier for users to have casks recommended when there is not a formula (and vice-versa).

+Expected outcome: several new `brew` commands should produce helpful output directing the user to casks or just show cask information.

+### Add license metadata to Homebrew/homebrew-core formulae
+#### Skills Required: Ruby, Homebrew usage, basic understanding of OSS licensing
+#### Mentor: @MikeMcQuaid
+#### Difficulty: Medium
+Homebrew formulae do not have license metadata.
+For this to be included in Homebrew a `license` DSL would need to be added to Homebrew/brew and all relevant metadata would need to be added for Homebrew/homebrew-core formulae before they could be merged.
+Additionally, automated tests in `brew audit` should be added to verify this metadata matches what GitHub detects.

+Expected outcome: A formula `license` DSL is added and used in homebrew-core. `brew audit` verifies this DSL is correct.

+### Add support for type checking using Sorbet
+#### Skills Required: Ruby, Homebrew usage, statically typed programming languages
+#### Mentor: @mistydemeo, @issyl0
+#### Difficulty: Medium
+Homebrew is written in Ruby, which uses dynamic typing.
+The [Sorbet](https://github.com/sorbet/sorbet) project provides a way to enable static type checking in Ruby, which would increase confidence in the quality of its code and provide a useful way to catch subtle bugs.
+This project would perform an initial setup of Sorbet for Homebrew and work on adding type data to its code.

+Expected outcome: Sorbet is installed in Homebrew's development environment, and key parts of the application have type metadata.
+Documentation has been written about adding types.

+Stretch goal: Major portions of Homebrew's core code has type data.

+### Automatically create pull requests based on Homebrew/livecheck
+#### Skills Required: Ruby, Homebrew usage, Regex
+#### Mentor: @SMillerNL, @MikeMcQuaid
+#### Difficulty: Medium
+Homebrew/livecheck provides various automated ways of detecting formulae updates.
+A `livecheck` DSL should be added to formulae and migrated from Homebrew/livecheck and `brew livecheck` use this new data.
+If time permits, a separate application should be built to make use of these checks, verify that the results seem correct and open a pull request with relevant metadata on Homebrew/homebrew-core.

+Expected outcome: A formula `livecheck` DSL is added and used by `brew livecheck` from homebrew-core.
+If time permits, a seperate application should consume this data.

 ### Modernize haskell formulae build experience
 #### Skills Required: Haskell, Cabal, Stack
 #### Mentor: @chenrui333